YouSysAdmin/jc2aws/README.md

 - Output credentials as AWS CLI profile or Environment variables (to file or STDOUT)
   - AWS CLI file path - $HOME/.aws/credentials
   - Environment vars - $HOME/.jc2aws.env
+  - Run interactive shell or execute script - with got credentials as environment variables
 - Any parameters not included in a config file can be set over flags or interactive mode
 - Can use a configuration file, flags, and environment variables for customization, individually or in combination.